-The $1 million Eco-certified Tourism Destination Program (the program) provides grant funding of between $50,000 and $150,000 to Queensland local government authorities and regional and local tourism organisations to support our tourism destinations to achieve globally recognised certification through either:
+The $2 million Eco-certified Tourism Destination Program (the program) provides grant funding of up to $150,000 to Queensland local government authorities and regional and local tourism organisations to support our tourism destinations to achieve globally recognised certification through either:

 - Ecotourism Australia - ECO Destination Certification program